bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 then without changing the direction of our racket, we move towards point B from the north pole.
 Again, without changing our racket direction, we walk back to point A.  This time though, our racket is pointing in a different direction?!
-This is an example of a curved surface, when we parallel transported the vector, it changed directions.
+This is an example of a curved surface.
+When we parallel transported the vector, it changed directions.

 We can measure this deviation of parallel transport using the